brenodan/stargazer/README.md

 # stargazer

-This is the reproducibility package of Stargazer.
+This is the reproducibility package of the paper Stargazer: A Deep Learning Approach for Estimating the Performance of Edge-Based Clustering Applications.

 ## items in this repository
 This repository contains the following: